Daggron/car-info-app/README.md

   App using node js and redis.

   <br>
-  Search any car in india by its number plate.
+  Search any car in india by its number plate to get details

 </p>